 This course introduces the basics of laboratory tests related to hematology, urinalysis and body fluids.
 Safety procedures, suitability of specimens, standards and controls, slide preparation, test performance, technical errors and inventory supplies will be discussed.
 Students will perform tests on cells in the blood and body fluids.
 Spinal fluid, amniotic fluid, serous fluid, synovial fluid, sputum, semen and feces will be discussed.
 Also covered are the principles and procedures for coagulation studies.
 Included will be an overview of the urinary system including abnormalities and disease.
 Collection, handling, storage of, analysis of physical and chemical properties, and identification of morphological elements of urine is also integrated.
-This course may be taken 1 time for credit.
-Course classification: CTE

-CLA110 Clinical Lab Asst Administrative 2 credits (2 lec hrs/wk) Prerequisite(s): (CLA100), or instructor consent
+CLA110 Clinical Lab Asst Administrative 2 credits (2 lec hrs/wk)

-Corequisite(s): (CLA105 and CLA280A)
+Prerequisite(s): (CLA100), or instructor consent Corequisite(s): (CLA105 and CLA280A)

 This course provides a foundation in the technical and non-technical aspects of clinical laboratory testing services within the current health care delivery system.
-Topics covered in this course include accreditation of laboratories, financial management, information systems management, management of the quality of clinical laboratory testing, the role and responsibilities of a supervisor, personnel management, leadership and communication skills, and ethics in the clinical laboratory testing estills, and attitudes needed to work successfully in a health care setting at the entry-level and beyond.
+Topics covered in this course include accreditation of laboratories, financial management, information systems management, management of the quality of clinical laboratory testing, the role and responsibilities of a supervisor, personnel management, leadership and communication skills, and ethics in the clinical laboratory testing environment.
+The emphasis of the course is on the knowledge, skills, and attitudes needed to work successfully in a health care setting at the entry-level and beyond.
 Laboratory billing administrative duties, vital signs, and EKG techniques will be discussed.
-This course may be taken 1 time for credit.